 Any date specified in the arrangements –

-by which the awarding organisation will make Marked Assessment Material available to the Learner (or as the case may be the Relevant Centre), or
+by which the awarding organisation will provide the Marked Assessment Material to the Learner (or as the case may be the Relevant Centre), or

-by which a request for Marked Assessment Material to be made available must be received,
+by which a request for Marked Assessment Material must be received,

 must comply with any requirements which may be published by Ofqual and revised from time to time.

-The arrangements must provide that a copy of the criteria against which Learners’ performance is differentiated in respect of the assessment is made available to the Learner (or as the case may be the Relevant Centre) at the same time as or prior to the Marked Assessment Material being made available.
+The arrangements must provide that a copy of the criteria against which Learners’ performance is differentiated in respect of the assessment is made available to the Learner (or as the case may be the Relevant Centre) at the same time as or prior to the Marked Assessment Material.

-An awarding organisation must publish a statement of the arrangements, including details of –

-how any request for Marked Assessment Material to be made available must be made and any date by which such a request must be received,

-any fee which is payable as part of the arrangements, the circumstances in which any such fee will be charged, and the circumstances in which any such fee may be refunded, and

-any date by which the awarding organisation will make Marked Assessment Material available to the Learner (or as the case may be the Relevant Centre) or any target for the time period following a request within which the awarding organisation will have made Marked Assessment Material available to the Learner (or as the case may be the Relevant Centre).

 Application

-Condition GCSE15.3 shall not apply to an awarding organisation until such date as is specified in, or determined under, any notice in writing published by Ofqual under this paragraph.
+Condition GCSE15.4 shall not apply to an awarding organisation until such date as is specified in, or determined under, any notice in writing published by Ofqual under this paragraph.